-Speech and Debate Coach/ Humanities Teacher/College Counseling Support UC Berkeley, BA email: lani.frazer [at] sonomaacademy.org phone: (707) 545-1770
+Speech and Debate Coach/ Humanities Teacher Harvard University, MA (in progress) UC Berkeley, BA email: lani.frazer [at] sonomaacademy.org phone: (707) 545-1770

 Speech and Debate Coach Lani Frazer has been involved in the Speech and Debate community since her high school years in Petaluma.
 She has been coaching at Sonoma Academy at the local, state, and national level since 2015, and became Head Coach in 2019.
-She has been teaching in the Humanities Department and supporting the College Counseling team since 2020.
+She has been teaching in the Humanities Department since 2020.

 While attending UC Berkeley, Lani realized that her participation in Speech and Debate prepared her for the intellectual rigor of college in a unique way.
 Knowing this, Lani decided to become a coach because she wanted to give back to the community and support students in developing lifelong skills.
 “Speech and Debate helps competitors develop critical thinking skills that allow them to grapple with and advocate for complex topics,” she says, “and it instills an understanding that there are multiple perspectives to every issue.”